Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 Conferences and events are a fundamental part of the Open Source world, because they allow networking among people, people have fun and meet people in person (after knowing each other online for years).
 To talk in public is important for it can be easily recorded, but if opening a ticket may scare a newcomer, go figure veterans also may be scared from public speaking.

-Years ago i wrote a guide on Public Speaking (now hosted on GitHub) and I am attaching it to this book as an Appendix.
+Years ago I wrote a guide on Public Speaking (now hosted on GitHub) and I am attaching it to this book as an Appendix.
 I don't want to cover how to better speak publicly, but how to win the fear of doing it, because it's one of the common issues new volunteers face, especially at their first ever speech.
 At your first speech, you aren't speaking in front of the president of your country, but you are in a niche environment - surrounded by other friends, meeting with like-minded enthusiasts or in a not so crowded venue.
 It is the ideal kind of setting, because it helps keeping the stress to a minimum and boosts confidence.